March Madness NCAA Tournament Format

 NCAA Tournament Futures

 If you want to take a chance picking the team that will win the 2019 NCAA Tournament, keep an eye on our March Madness futures.
 These odds can change from one week to the next as the tournament nears and will then change frequently once the tournament starts.
-There hasn’t been a clear-cut tournament favourite this year.
-Currently, the Duke Blue Devils sit at the top of the odds board at +175.
-That means a bet on that team to win the tournament would return $275, including your original $100 bet if they do win the tournament.
-If you bet on the second-most favored team, the Virginia Cavaliers at +600, and they won, you’d clear $700.
+In 2021, the Gonzaga Bulldogs were at the top of the odds board at -301.

 When making a number of bets, you also have the option of placing those wagers on a parlay ticket to maximize your return.
 With a parlay bet, each of the selections you make must win in order for you to win your wager.
 So, if you picked four point spread bets on one ticket and only won three of those, your ticket wouldn’t cash in.
 Bettors also have the option of putting moneyline or total bets on March Madness parlay tickets.